Cherokee

 Category E:

-Sailing Vacation with Sea Sailing Training (route planning and tactics, navigation, boat handling and sailing technique, sailing with nature and anticipation)
+Sailing holiday with sea sailing training (route planning and tactics, navigation, boat handling and sailing technique, sailing with nature and anticipation)

 Category F: